aedans/Nylon/README.md

 Arguments are passed to functions via the stack.
 Before the function is called, all arguments must be pushed to the stack that the function will read from.

-If an argument is numeric, a-z may represent 10-35 and A-Z may represent 36-61.
-Numeric arguments also take numbers.
+Numeric arguments take both number and characters.

 ## Functions
 Functions are declared by creating a new line in the Nylon code.
 Functions can be called using the 'ƒ' function, which